jiixyj/libebur128/README.md

-If you have Python and Mutagen (a tagging library) installed, the scanners also supports ReplayGain tagging with a little helper script called "rgtag".
-Just run the scanner like this:
+If you have Python and Mutagen (a tagging library) installed, the scanners also support ReplayGain tagging with a little helper script called "r128-tag".
+Just run the script like this:

-    r128-sndfile -t rgtag.py FILENAME(S)...

-and rgtag.py will tag your files.
-Peak measurement is supported by all scanners.
-Please note that FFmpeg will clip decoded output, so the maximum peak value from r128-ffmpeg is 1.0.
+    r128-tag.py <directory>

+and it will scan the directory recursively for music files and tag them as one album per subfolder.

 The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).
 All scanners support loudness range measurement with the command line